Are You Ready To Declutter Your Home and Your Life?

 Let’s get rid of your clutter:

-Start with your bedroom closet!!
-Take all of your clothes out!
-I mean everything.
+- Start with your bedroom closet.
+Take all of your clothes out; I mean everything.
 Go through each piece one by one.
-If you wear it often put it back in the closet.
-If you don’t wear it put it in your donate pile.
-If you think you might wear it in the future put it in your closet with the hanger facing the opposite direction of the rest of your clothes.
-Give is six months.
-If your hanger is still backward (you haven’t worn it) toss it!!
+If you wear it, often put it back in the closet.
+If you don’t wear it, put it in your donate pile.
+If you think you might wear it in the future, put it in your closet with the hanger facing the opposite direction of the rest of your clothes.
+Give it six months.
+If your hanger is still backward (you haven’t worn it), toss it!!

-Go through your sock and underwear drawers.
-Remember there are only 7 days in a week.
-If you do laundry twice a week do you really need 30 pairs of socks?
-NO!!
+- Go through your sock and underwear drawers.
+Remember, there are only seven days a week.
+Do you need 30 pairs of socks if you do laundry twice weekly?
+NO!

-Always put your dirty clothes in the hamper.
-I added a cute wicker hamper in our bedroom (instead of just in the bathroom).
-Now my husband doesn’t have a choice but to put his socks in the hamper instead of our bedroom floor.
+- Always put your dirty clothes in the hamper.
+I added a cute wicker hamper to our bedroom (instead of just in the bathroom).
+Now my husband has no choice but to put his socks in the hamper instead of on our bedroom floor.

 Where To Start:

-Take down all of your storage bins and go through all of your holiday decorations.
-Get rid of anything old, broken or items you just don’t use.
+- Takedown all of your storage bins and go through all of your holiday decorations.
+Get rid of anything old, broken, or items you don’t use.

-Get rid of kid stuff that they no longer use!
-Everything from bikes, helmets, life jackets, toys, kiddie pools.
+- Get rid of kid stuff that they no longer use!
+Everything from bikes, helmets, life jackets, toys, and kiddie pools.

-Get rid of old dressers, refrigerators, and other large-scale items that are taking up space.
-In their place, add storage shelving racks so that you can organize the stuff you do keep neatly in your garage.
+- Get rid of old dressers, refrigerators, and other large-scale items that are taking up space.
+In their place, add storage shelving racks to organize the stuff you keep neatly in your garage.

-Now that you have a game plan on how to declutter your home, I thought I’d give you a short checklist of things you can toss out RIGHT NOW!
-These are items that we have laying around our home but more than likely do not use.
+Now that you have a game plan on decluttering your home, I thought I’d give you a short checklist of things you can toss out RIGHT NOW!
+We all have these items lying around our homes but, more than likely, do not use them.

-We all have old DVD’s and CD’s hiding in our homes and vehicles.
-Chances are you don’t listen to a majority of your old CD’s or watch those old DVD’s that are sitting in your basement.
-SO, get rid of them.
+We all have old DVDs and CDs hiding in our homes and vehicles.
+Chances are you don’t listen to most of your old CDs or watch those old DVDs sitting in your basement.
+So, get rid of them.

 2| Shoes That Don’t Fit

 Do you have shoes that are old or worn?
-We all have shoes that sit in our closet that we don’t wear but we keep them because someday we might!
-If you haven’t worn them in the past year you aren’t going to wear them again.
+We all have shoes that sit in our closets that we don’t wear, but we keep them because someday we might!
+If you haven’t worn them in the past year, you aren’t going to wear them again.
 So cut your losses and donate them.

 3| Medication That Is Expired

 Have you gone through your medicine cabinet lately?
 Take a few minutes to sort through all of your medication in your cabinet.
 Toss anything that is expired or that you don’t use anymore.
-It’s amazing what you’ll find stashed away in your cabinet that you didn’t even know you had.
+What you’ll find stashed away in your cabinet that you didn’t even know you had is amazing.

 4| Holiday Cards

 So who hoards greeting cards??
-I know a majority of us do, I do..
+I know a majority of us do.
+I do.
 Or did.
-We feel guilty throwing them away and so they pile up in your closet, drawers, and basement.
+We feel guilty throwing them away, so they pile up in our closets, drawers, and basement.
 Take a few minutes and sort through them.
-Find the ones that have some type of sentimental value to keep.
+Find the ones that have some sentimental value to keep.

 Toss the rest.
 If you can’t do it, set them on your table and have someone else do it when you’re not looking.